jiayudai/ProGut/README.md

 Conduct the analysis process based on the optimal level (Level3) from three perspectives:

-First, with the analysis outcomes, additonal information for each comparison pair can be attained at the genus level, including the unique genus list, the length of the unique genus list, common pathways, the length of common pathways, the length of the metabolism pathways, and the length of biosynthesis pathways.
+First, with the analysis outcomes, additonal information for each comparison pair can be attained at the genus level, including the unique genus list, the length of the unique genus list, pathways that are common between all genera within the pair, the length of common pathways, the length of the metabolism pathways, and the length of biosynthesis pathways.

 Second, remove the comparison pairs that do not have any common bacteria.
 For the rest of the comparison pairs, the common bacteria appearing in both the Genomic Enzyme Tree clusters and the Function Tree clusters are finalize the bacteria groups respectively.

-Third, compare the common pathways at the genus level among different bacteria groups to figure out the unique pathways for each bacteria group.
-Two bacteria groups form a comparison pair.
+Third, compare the common pathways at the genus level among every two bacteria groups and figure out the unique pathways for each bacteria group.
+A Venn diagram is further created to show pathways common across the four communities.

 ## 17.2 Input file(s) for usage example